Kenwood Library Policy

 - Materials shall reflect the diverse experiences and cultural backgrounds of Kenwood students and our increasingly globalized society.

-- Materials selected shall be free of bias and negative stereotypes
+- Materials selected shall, whenever possible, be free of bias and negative stereotypes

 The librarian will use the following resources to aid in selection: